WWakker/PatentsView-downloader/README.md

 # PatentsView downloader
-Download data through the patent endpoint of the PatentsView API by date
+Download data through the patent endpoint of the PatentsView API by date.

 ## Example
 Download data for January 2019 and write to csv files.